epinio/example-rails/README.md

 [Epinio documentation](https://github.com/epinio/epinio/blob/main/docs/user/tutorials/quickstart.md) if you need to do that first.

 Next step is to create a database for your Rails application.
-Let's use helm to deploy a postgresql database inside the cluster:
+Let's use Epinio services to deploy a postgresql database inside the cluster:

 ```
-$ helm install postgres bitnami/postgresql --set volumePermissions.enabled=true,postgresqlUsername=myuser,postgresqlPassword=mypassword,postgresqlDatabase=production
+$ epinio service create postgresql-dev mypostgres
 ```

 Create a new application on Epinio: